Cattle dip vat and holding pen repairs

 Quick Summary

-The USDA Animal and Plant Health Inspection Service (APHIS), through its Cattle Fever Tick Eradication Program (CFTEP), is seeking contractors for cattle dip vat and holding pen repairs and construction in Brownsville, TX.
-This is a Total Small Business Set-Aside opportunity, with an anticipated firm-fixed-price contract valued between $250,000 and $500,000.
-Quotations are due by May 27, 2026, at noon CT.
+The U.S. Department of Agriculture (USDA), Animal and Plant Health Inspection Service (APHIS), Cattle Fever Tick Eradication Program (CFTEP) is soliciting proposals for cattle dip vat and holding pen repairs and construction in Brownsville, TX.
+This is a Combined Synopsis/Solicitation (RFQ) issued under FAR Part 12, designated as a Total Small Business Set-Aside.
+The anticipated contract is a firm-fixed-price award, estimated between $250,000 and $500,000.
+Proposals are due May 27, 2026, at noon CT.

 Scope of Work

-- Surface Treatment: Sandblasting, priming, and painting (oil-based, tan) all repaired and newly constructed structures within the vat boundary fence enclosure.
+- General Repairs: Sandblasting, priming, and painting existing and newly constructed structures within the vat boundary fence.

 Contract Details